 This is a crochet pattern for my easy beginner-friendly baby dress – Little ladybug.
 Find out what inspired me to design this pattern, what yarn did I choose, and learn all the tricks on how to create a perfect baby dress.

 I have super exciting news today.
 Most of you are very familiar with my free crochet patterns available here on my blog.
 I put most of my crochet and designing time into them.
 But here and there I find some extra time to make very special crochet patterns.
 I call them premium crochet patterns.
 I have just published one of those, which is super exciting and I would like to tell you more about it.

 The pattern is written in 4 different sizes.
 I am very used to making baby garments in sizes up to 12 months.
 However many of you were requesting bigger sizes.
 After all, with years kids are growing and love to crochet is not getting any weaker.

 I can’t even tell you how many times I wrote patterns for larger sizes, but they have never ever made it to the testing round.
 Now I can proudly say that we are opening a new chapter.
 This adorable crochet baby dress is available in sizes up to three years.
 Hopefully, more patterns with larger sizes will follow in the future.

 My initial idea was to use a Paintbox Yarn in two different colors and yarn weights.
-Color one and Aran weight yarn for the top, color two and Aran weight yarn for the middle part and both colors in DK weight yarn for the skirt.
-Both, the top and the middle part came out very thick and heavy which I did not end up liking that much.
+Color one and Aran weight yarn for the top, color two, and Aran weight yarn for the middle part, and both colors in DK weight yarn for the skirt.
+Both, the top and the middle part came out very thick and heavy which I did not end up liking it that much.
 So I switched to the DK weight yarn.

 The dress is now entirely made just with the DK weight yarn.
 The fabric is soft and flowy.
 Just like I imagined it to be.
 I think it came out super beautiful.